 - (a) We will play 7 man flag football.
-Absent the prior consent of the Sports Commissioner, beginning with the Fall 2017 season, the minimum number of players per team shall be 10 and the maximum number shall be 12.
-This rule does not apply to teams from a season prior to the Fall 2017 season having more than 12 players. - (b) A team is allowed to start with 6 players. - (c) SVAA participation rules for football will apply (check SVAA Coaches guide, but briefly, every player must have a starting position for the first three quarters.
+The minimum number of players per team shall be 10 and the maximum number shall be 14.
+SVAA is a recreational league where we try to find a team for every player.
+If your team has fewer than 12 players you could receive additional/unexpected solo(s) from your same or a nearby school.
+If your team already has 12 players you will not receive additional/unexpected solos from the "draft pool."
+If players are added to your team, we will not add past 12, however, coaches can request a 13th and/or 14th player. - (b) A team is allowed to start with 6 players. - (c) SVAA participation rules for football will apply (check SVAA Coaches guide, but briefly, every player must have a starting position for the first three quarters.
 There is open substitution for the fourth quarter.) - (d) There will be no down field blocking or running screens.
 (6-yard penalty).
 You may only have one blocker (for QB) on or behind the line of scrimmage and you must keep your arms behind your back when blocking. - (e) Defensive player cannot hold or push the ball carrier down to remove the flag, touch or grab the face of the ball carrier, block or push the ball carrier out of bounds.
-Nor can they leave their feet to grab the flag.
 (6-yard penalty) - (f) The ball carrier may not use their hands, head, or shoulders, to protect his flag from being pulled.
 He may not stiff arm or block the hands of a defender who is attempting to pull the flag.
 This is flag guarding and is a 6-yard penalty from the spot in which the infraction first occurs and carries with it a loss-of-down.
 The ball carrier may not deliberately drive or run into a defensive player.
-This is also a form of flag guarding/charging and is a 6-yard penalty from the spot in which the infraction first occurs and carries with it a loss-of-down.

-- (g) Five-yard penalties will be 2 yards.
+This is also a form of flag guarding/charging and is a 6-yard penalty from the spot in which the infraction first occurs and carries with it a loss-of-down. - (g) Five-yard penalties will be 2 yards.
 Fifteen-yard penalties will be 6 yards.
-Unnecessary roughness, unsportsmanlike conduct will be 10 yards. - (h) Coaches, players and spectators persisting in unsportsmanlike conduct may face ejection and other sanctions. - Coaches, players and spectators ejected must meet with the League President and/or Sport Commissioner prior to being reinstated as a coach, player or spectator. - (j) All judgments by the official are final. - (k) No player is allowed to leave his feet.
+Unnecessary roughness, unsportsmanlike conduct will be 10 yards. - (h) Coaches, players and spectators persisting in unsportsmanlike conduct may face ejection and other sanctions. - (i) Coaches, players and spectators ejected must meet with the League President and/or Sport Commissioner prior to being reinstated as a coach, player or spectator. - (j) All judgments by the official are final. - (k) No player is allowed to leave his feet.
 Exception If a player jumps over another player to avoid a collision, the call will be at the discretion of the referee. - (1) You must have at least 4 players on the line of scrimmage (this does include your center). - (m) Once the ball is set in play by the ref, no one (including the center) can pick the ball up from the spot of the ball until the ball is snapped.
 (2-yard penalty).